eat-sleep-code/camera.zero/README.md

 # Camera Zero

-Combining this program with a Raspberry Pi HQ camera, a Raspberry Pi Zero WH, a PiMoRoNi trackball breakout, and an Adafruit 16-LED NeoPixel ring will result in a neat little screenless camera that can be controlled with your thumb.
+Combining Camera Zero with a Raspberry Pi HQ camera, a Raspberry Pi Zero WH, a PiMoRoNi trackball breakout, and an Adafruit 16-LED NeoPixel ring will result in a neat little screenless camera that can be controlled with your thumb.

 ---
 ## Getting Started